DefenderOfBasic/in-good-faith-handbook/README.md

 A book about how to have collaborative good-faith discussions.
+Currently deployed here: https://defenderofbasic.github.io/in-good-faith-handbook/

 # Contributing